tastycode-dev/tastycode-dev.github.io/_drafts/fd.md

 ---
 layout: post
 author: Oleksandr Gituliar
-title: "Tasty Quant – Finite-Difference at 60fps"
+title: "Theory of the Finite-Difference Method"
 ---

 Finally, let's take a quick look why it's so easy to adopt finite-difference for GPU computing (at